 Studies have shown that adult short-term memory is limited, and that mnemonic devices can help package and retain more information more easily in short-term memory.
 That packaging of data in the short-term, can in turn, assist with the creation of long-term memories.

 All this is to say, whether you want to write limericks, sing a song, or make up fun acronyms, mnemonic devices are a powerful tool to engage and potentially entertain yourself and your intended audience.
 For us, pictures work best.
-If you’ve got a big idea (or New Year’s Resolution) and would love a way to see them a little more clearly, give us a call at the number above or schedule a conversation with one of our account managers today.
+If you’ve got a big idea (or New Year’s Resolution) and would love a way to see them a little more clearly, give us a call today or schedule a conversation with one of our account managers today.

 PS.
-If you need a way to remember us, just remind yourself that ImageThink Graphic Recorders are wizards with markers, or MAGES of the INK. [i]MAGE[th]INK.
+If you need a way to remember us, just remind yourself that ImageThink Visual Strategists are wizards with markers, or MAGES of the INK. [i]MAGE[th]INK.